senresearch/mlm_l1_supplement/README.md

 ---

-Woodruff, T. J., Zota, A. R. and Schwartz, J. M. (2011), ‘Environmental
-    chemicals in pregnant women in the United States: NHANES 2003-2004’, Environmental health perspectives 119(6), 878.

-Ran simulations based on this study.

-- `woodruff_sim.jl`: Run L1-penalized matrix linear model

-- `woodruff_sim.R`: Reproduce plot used in manuscript
+`scaling_times.jl` provides the code to examine how runtime increases with dimension size in simulated data.

 ---

-`scaling_times.jl` provides to code to examine how runtime increases with dimension size in simulated data.

----

-`sim_funs.jl` contains helper functions to simulate data.
+`sim_funs.jl` contains helper functions for simulating data.